Pece17/LinuxServerManagement/README.md

 # Installing Salt Minion on Ubuntu

-Navigate to address http://10.207.5.78/ to view the instructions for installing Salt Minion
+Navigate to address http://10.207.5.78/ to view the instructions for installing Salt Minion on ```ubuntussh```

 Open the terminal in ```bustergraafinen``` and establish an SSH connection to ```ubuntussh```